-Paroxetine is used in the treatment of anxiety; anxiety and stress; depression; social anxiety disorder; panic disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
-There is positive evidence of human fetal risk during pregnancy.
-Paroxetine 20 mg is not subject to the Controlled Substances Act.
+Paroxetine is used in the treatment of anxiety and stress; anxiety; depression; postmenopausal symptoms; hot flashes (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
+Excluding Brisdelle: There is positive evidence of human fetal risk during pregnancy.
+Brisdelle: Not for use in pregnancy.
+Paroxetine 20 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 20 mg

 - 11.00 mm

 - Selective serotonin reuptake inhibitors

 - D - Positive evidence of risk - excluding Brisdelle

 X - Not for use in pregnancy - Brisdelle

 - CSA Schedule:

 - lactose anhydrous